brink-daniel/ssms-object-explorer-menu/README.md

 ## Install

-There are two installation methods available for the Object Explorer Menu extension in SQL Server Management Studio (SSMS):
-1. **Recommended Method** – Install using the VSIX installer package, which provides a streamlined and automated setup process.
-2. **Manual Installation** – Alternatively, you can manually extract the files into SSMS's extensions folder.

-### VSIX installer (Recommended)

 Download the [SSMSObjectExplorerMenu.vsix](https://github.com/brink-daniel/ssms-object-explorer-menu/releases) from the latest release.

 Double click on the SSMSObjectExplorerMenu.vsix to run it and install the Object Explorer Menu extension.